 Bonding and security

 When you carry your baby in a baby carrier, it reminds your baby of the time in the womb.
 Feeling the heartbeat and the familiar rhythm when you are walking while carrying.
 The baby senses the parent’s heartbeat and rhythmic breathing, when you carry him or her close to you.
 That provides the baby with a sense of security and familiarity.
 You are in constant contact with your baby, both physically and emotionally.
 Strengthening the bonds between you.

 Babywearing can help a colicky baby ease the symptoms and will help you both manage.
-If you have experienced having a baby with colic, you know that a colicky baby usually likes to be carried and prefers a rhythmic rocking – all the time.
+Although there is no evidence to show that it reduces colic- if you have experienced having a baby with colic, you know that a colicky baby usually likes to be carried and prefers rhythmic rocking - all the time.
 This can soon make you exhausted and a baby carrier can be a lifesaver.
-Carrying your baby in an upright position, has been shown to have a soothing effect, as well as the rhythm when you walk around, wearing your baby.
-On top of that, feeling pain, makes your baby feel insecure.
-Feeling the closeness of a parent, when being carried will ease this feeling and calm your baby.
+Carrying your baby in an upright position has been shown to have a soothing effect, as well as the rhythm when you walk around, wearing your baby.
+Feeling the closeness of a parent, when being carried will ease discomfort and calm your baby.

 If you are unsure of how to start with a baby carrier or even how to get the positioning in a place where you feel confident, read out T.I.C.K.S babywearing guide.